e7711bbear/Arno-Laser/README.md

 The goal of this design is to create a Laser Cutter kit that can be assembled at home/office/school with a limited amount of tools.

 To achieve this goal, I will leverage at maximum stock parts and 3D printed parts.

+# Cooling
+Needs about 1.3L of distilled water.